 Dividends - On February 15, 2016, our Board of Directors authorized an increase in the payment of quarterly dividends on our common stock from \$0.18 per share to \$0.19 per share payable beginning on April 8, 2016.
 On February 16, 2015, our Board of Directors authorized an increase in the payment of quarterly dividends on our common stock from \$0.16 per share to \$0.18 per share payable beginning on April 10, 2015.
 On February 17, 2014, our Board of Directors authorized an increase in the payment of quarterly dividends on our common stock from \$0.14 per share to \$0.16 per share payable beginning on April 11, 2014.
-On February 19, 2013, our Board of Directors authorized an increase in the payment of quarterly dividends on our common stock from \$0.12 per share to \$0.14 per share payable beginning on April 12, 2013.
 Generally, our dividend date-of-record is in the last month of the quarter, and the dividend is paid the following month.
 Any subsequent dividends will be reviewed by our Board of Directors and declared at its discretion dependent on its assessment of our financial situation and business outlook at the applicable time.

-Share Repurchase Program - On November 13, 2014, our Board of Directors approved a \$500.0 million share repurchase authorization, which included approximately \$175 million of remaining capacity under the prior \$750.0 million share repurchase authorization.
+Share Repurchase Program - On November 13, 2014, our Board of Directors approved a \$500.0 million share repurchase authorization.
 Our share repurchase program does not have an expiration date, and we reserve the right to limit or terminate the repurchase program at anytime without notice.

-We repurchased 6,047,839, 3,420,656 and 8,142,723 shares for \$303.7 million, \$246.5 million and \$458.3 million during 2015, 2014 and 2013, respectively.
-As of December 31, 2015, we have \$160.7 million of remaining capacity under our current share repurchase program.
+We had no repurchases of shares of our outstanding common stock for the year ended December 31, 2016 compared to share repurchases of 6,047,839 for \$303.7 million and 3,420,656 for \$246.5 million during 2015 and 2014, respectively.
+As of December 31, 2016, we have \$160.7 million of remaining capacity under our current share repurchase program.